 The valuation is done in about five minutes and the surveyor or valuer won’t spend time looking for specific defects.
 Even if they see any, they are under no obligation to tell anyone other than the lender.
 This can sometimes lead to a reduced mortgage offer, usually without any clear explanation, leaving you unable to buy your home without really understanding why.

 If you arrange for a professional survey to be carried out, the surveyor will be specifically looking for defects and reporting their findings back to you.
 Any issues that may affect your decision to buy the property (or at least prompt you to re-negotiate the purchase price) will be highlighted in a clear, comprehensive document, allowing you to make an informed decision about proceeding.

 Depending on the level of survey that you commission, you will also receive advice about the best repair and maintenance options for the property, along with technical information about the building’s construction materials and methods.
 Most buyers find their report is not only helpful for deciding whether to proceed with their purchase, but as a guide for planning and budgeting repair work when they move in.

 In short, having a survey will provide you with a much better idea of the level and cost of any work that is needed to make a house safe and comfortable.
 Once you have that information, you can decide whether to take the property on, re-negotiate the price or walk away and find something more suitable.

 The most appropriate survey depends entirely on the type of property you are looking at.

-Condition Reports are intended to determine whether new (or nearly new) homes have any significant defects, while Building Surveys cater for old, large or complex properties that may have numerous issues hidden beneath the surface.
+Building Surveys cater for old, large or complex properties that may have numerous issues hidden beneath the surface.
 HomeBuyer Reports are the mid-range option and provide sufficient detail to understand most conventional modern homes.